hewigovens/inspect/README.markdown

 ### Introduction
-Inspect is the a Safari extension which allow you to inspect and export HTTPS sites' certificate information.
+Inspect is a Safari extension which allow you to inspect and export HTTPS sites' certificate information.

 ### Features

-* View SSL certificate chain
+* View SSL certificates chain
 * View X509 certificate information
 * Export selected certificate
 * Show WOT rating for inspected host